BezaAbebe/final_project/README.md

  - odel Training: Fitted a Random Forest model using RandomForestClassifier from Scikit-learn.
  - Prediction and Evaluation: Evaluated the model's performance using metrics such as accuracy, precision, and recall.

+--
+# Unsupervised Learning
+     - Applying clustering techniques and Principal Component Analysis (PCA) to understand data distribution and reduce dimensionality.
+     - KMeans was utilized to find an appropriate value for K, which was k = 3.
+	PCA was run for for 3 Principal Components, with PCA1, attributing almost 100% of the Variance in the dataset.
+      - Further analysis to identify top 15 features related to PCA was performed

+--

 # Supervised Learning (Random Forest)